This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 After your child's procedure:

-- Your child will be taken to a room to rest until he is fully awake.
-Caregivers will watch him for any problems.
-Your child must not get out of bed until caregivers say it is okay.
-When caregivers see that your child is not having any problems, he may be taken back to his room.
+Your child will be taken to a room to rest until he is fully awake.
+He will be monitored closely for any problems.
+Do not let your child get out of bed until healthcare providers say it is okay.
+He will then be taken to his room.
+Healthcare providers will show you how to care for your child's stoma and feed him through his PEG tube.

-- Your child is late or cannot make it to the procedure.
+- Your child cannot make it to his procedure.

 - Your child has a fever.